andreamitri/Fram/README.md

 Product Listing & Cart State
 Users can add products to a basket, with cart state persisted using localStorage.

-Map Integration
+Google Maps API Setup

-Partner farm locations are displayed on an interactive map using the Google Maps JavaScript API.
+The product page includes an interactive map using the Google Maps JavaScript API.

+To enable the map locally:

+Create a project in Google Cloud Console.

+Enable the Maps JavaScript API.

+Generate an API key.

+Replace the placeholder in products.html:

+YOUR_GOOGLE_MAPS_API_KEY

+⚠️ For security reasons, the API key is not included in the repository and should not be committed to version control.

 Newsletter Forms
 Users can subscribe to a newsletter with client-side validation.